 There is still a common myth out there that in order to save for a house, you have to drain your savings account.

 The truth is that there are several loan programs available that will require only a small down payment or 100% financing.
 A MSHDA loan will provide up to $7500.00 in down payment assistance, and VA and USDA loans require no down payment.

 After working hard to earn your money and save it, why not keep more in your pocket?

-Contact Julie Krumholz from Main Street Bank to learn which loan product is best for your meeting your financial goals.
+Contact Julie Krumholz from Superior National Bank to learn which loan product is best for your meeting your financial goals.
 Julie has over 30 years in the mortgage industry and brings a wealth of knowledge to her clients.
 Her office is located in Rochester but she can service anyone in the state of Michigan.
 Call Julie today at: 586-382-5482.